 When was Soroptimist formed?

 The first Soroptimist club was formed in 1921 by a group of 80 women in Oakland, Alameda County, California, USA.

 How can women join Soroptimist?

-Women who are interested in joining a Soroptimist club should visit the Get Involved section and fill out the Introduction Form.
-For more information, contact Nancy Nardone, membership coordinator, at 215-215-893-9000, extension 115 or email@example.com.
+Women who are interested in joining a Soroptimist club should visit the Join and Get Involved section and fill out the Introduction Form.
+For more information, contact Soroptimist headquarters at email@example.com.

 Why does Soroptimist focus on women and girls?

 Soroptimist was formed because in 1921 women who were interested in volunteering in their communities were not permitted to join male service organizations.
-Since that time, the organization has worked to help women improve their standing in the world.
-Despite tremendous strides, women still do not enjoy equal economic or social status with their male counterparts.
+Since that time, the organization has worked to help women and girls improve their standing in the world.
+Despite tremendous strides, women and girls still do not enjoy equal economic or social status with their male counterparts.
 As an organization of and for women, Soroptimist feels uniquely qualified to tackle the challenges facing today's women and girls who face obstacles such as poverty, violence and teen pregnancy.

 What programs does Soroptimist offer?

 Soroptimist members belong to local clubs.
 Clubs participate in the Dream Programs of Soroptimist, Live Your Dream: Education and Training Awards for Women and Dream It, Be It: Career Support for Girls to help women and girls who face obstacles such as poverty, violence and teen pregnancy achieve social and economic empowerment.
 The Dream Programs of Soroptimist ensure women and girls have access to the education and training they need to reach their full potential and live their dreams.
 Soroptimist is committed to investing in programs that have a sustainable, measurable change for women and girls.